leandromoreira/cdn-up-and-running/README.md

 ngx.say('{"service": "api", "value": 42}')
 ```

-Notice that most of the directives contain their scope, for instance, the `server` is only applicable within the `http` context.
+Notice that most of the directives contain their scope, for instance, the `location` is only applicable within the `location` (recursive) and `server` context.

 ![directive restriction](/img/nginx_directive_restriction.webp "directive restriction")